galica9999/aws-cloud-formation-tiered-network-config/README.md

 <details><summary><h4 style="display:inline">AttachGateway</h4></summary>
 <p>
-This resource attaches our internetgateway to the VPC.
-This does not allow everything to get out of the VPC jsut by attaching it.
+This resource attaches our internet gateway to the VPC.
+This does not allow everything to get out of the VPC just by attaching it.
 For anything to get outside, it needs to have a specific route to the internet gateway.
 This is something we define later on in this configuration.

 ```json
 "AttachGateway": {